YinJC/uk-tex-faq/FAQ-changebars.md

----
-layout: page
-title: Marking changed parts of your document
+# Marking changed parts of your document
----

 One often needs clear indications of how a document has changed, but the commonest technique, ''change bars'' (also known as ''revision